andraugust/andraugust.github.io/thermo-1.md

 * Gases contain lots of very small particles moving in constant motion
 * The particles interact by colliding elastically with each other and the walls of their container
 * Macroscopic properties like pressure emerge through the collective interaction of the particles, specifically through momentum transfer
 * "Particle" is a general term for the microscopic constituents of bulk matter.
-Depending on the context a particle can be an atom, a molecule, a photon, or anything else that acts as a "unit of object"
+Depending on the context a particle could be an atom, a molecule, a photon, or anything else that acts as a "unit of object"

-Let's see if we can use these assumptions to connect microscopic particle motion with macroscopic pressure.
+Let's see if we can use these assumptions to connect particle motion with pressure.

 Pressure is given by